SOLAR 10.7B: Scaling Large Language Models with Simple yet Effective Depth Up-Scaling: Results

 \paragraph{Training datasets.} We present details regarding our training datasets for the instruction and alignment tuning stages in Tab.~\ref{tab:datasets}.
 We do not always use the entire dataset and instead subsample a set amount.
 Note that most of our training data is open-source, and the undisclosed datasets can be substituted for open-source alternatives such as the MetaMathQA~\cite{yu2023metamath} dataset.

 We reformatted the instruction datasets with an Alpaca-styled chat template.
 For datasets such as OpenOrca, which are derived from FLAN~\cite{longpre2023flan}, we filter data that overlaps with the benchmark datasets (see Tab.~\ref{tab:task_filter} in Appendix.~\ref{para:data_cont} for more information).
 The alignment datasets are in the \{prompt, chosen, rejected\} triplet format.
 We preprocess the alignment datasets following Zephyr~\cite{tunstall2023zephyr}.
+We use Dataverse~\cite{park2024dataverse} for data preprocessing.